-Name of survey Description of survey activities Comment daylight hours, however the duration of the length of survey will be advised to landowners by the LLO prior to property entry.
-A metal detector and a water jet are used to confirm the location of the underground infrastructure.
-Wastewater created during the use of the water jet is collected in a wastewater tank through a vacuum system.
+Name of survey Description of survey activities Timing of survey activities confirm the location of the underground infrastructure.
+Wastewater created during the use of thewater jet is collected in a wastewater tank through a vacuum system.
 Areas disturbed during this survey will be restored at the completion of the survey.
-The survey will occur within the mapped Survey Area shown in the map attached to the Notice of Intention to Enter Land for Survey provided to you for this activity.
+The survey will occur within the mapped Survey Area shown in the mapattached to the Notice of Intention to Enter Land for Survey provided to you for this activity.
 Geotechnical This survey informs pipeline design relative to existing railways, rivers and major roads.
 It involves the use of a vehicle mounted drill rig (4WDor truck) to establish boreholes measuring 10 to 15cm in diameter andup to 20m in depth and/or the use of a narrow probe to test soil layers and confirm soil stability at discrete locations.
 This survey will be conducted by a small team of 2-4 people).
 It is expected that the survey could take 1-2 days on an individual property and will be undertaken during daylight hours, however the duration of the length of survey will be advised to landowners by the LLO prior to property entry.
-Expect that the survey timeframe to take between 3-10 days across the entire route depending on the scope and number of tests required.
-Daytime survey (Mon-Fri 9am-5pm) At some locations a PVC pipe will be placed into the hole to keep the hole open and allow for the soil permeability to be

-Name of survey Description of survey activities Comment assessed.
-Wherevera PVC pipe is installed, approximately 1m of the pipe will rise above the ground and flagging tape may be tied to the top of the pipe so that it can be easily located.
+At some locations a PVC pipe will be placed into the hole to keep the hole open and allow for the soil permeability to be assessed.
+Wherevera PVC pipe is installed, approximately 1m of the pipe will rise above theground and flagging tape may be tied to the top of the pipe so that it can be easily located.
 The PVC pipe will be removed at the end of the survey period unless consent is granted for it remaining for use in the construction period.
 Samples of the drill cuttings will be taken for laboratory analysis and the remaining cuttings will be placed back into bore holes during back-filling and restoration.
 Survey vehicles may vary in size.
-The geotechnical survey will occur within the Survey Area shown on the map attached to the Notice of Intention to Enter for Survey provided to you for this activity.
-Constructability This survey informs pipeline design with consideration of constructability.
+The geotechnical survey will occur within the Survey Area shown on the map attached to the Expect that the survey timeframe to take between 3-10 days across the entire corridor depending on the scope and number of tests required.
+Daytime survey (Mon-Fri 9am-5pm) Survey Area shown on the map attached to the Notice of Intention to Enter for Survey provided to you for this activity.

+Name of survey Description of survey activities Timing of survey activities Constructability This survey informs pipeline design with consideration of constructability.
 The aim is to identify access points, additional workspace areas and to provide construction input to the design.
 This survey will be conducted by a small team of 2-4 people and may also require light vehicle access.
 It is expected that the survey could take 1 day on an individual property and will be undertaken during daylight hours, however the duration of the length of survey will be advised to landowners by the LLO prior to property entry.

-APPENDIX F: Template Notice of Pipeline Corridor
+APPENDIX F - Template Notice of Pipeline Corridor